 Online Health & Safety Resources for each Division

-As an example of one such RPS divisional ‘Health and Safety’ page on GroupNet, here are the navigation headings listed on the RPS Planning and Development divisional Health and Safety page:
+As an example of an RPS divisional ‘Health and Safety’ page on GroupNet, here are the navigation headings listed on the RPS Design & Development/Planning & Environment Health and Safety page:

 RoSPA Occupational Health and Safety Gold Awards for RPS in 2011, 2012, 2013, 2014 & 2015

-RoSPA’s award scheme, which turns 60 next year, is open to all businesses internationally and recognises the highest levels of Health and Safety good practice being consistently met and surpassed across management systems both in client engagement and the workplace environment.
+RoSPA’s award scheme, which turned 60 in 2016, is open to all businesses internationally and recognises the highest levels of Health and Safety good practice being consistently met and surpassed across management systems both in client engagement and the workplace environment.

 ‘It takes achieving and maintaining these levels, then continuing to build upon them, creating an exemplary system that pushes the goals of high attainment in Health and Safety standards to achieve the recognition of a RoSPA Gold medal, so this is really something fantastic to receive and to underline the quality of RPS’ services to our clients, says Health & Safety Manager Gill McKenzie ‘Well done to all our staff for ensuring we meet such exceptional standards.’

 RoSPA’s non-competitive Health and Safety award grades achievement at merit, bronze, silver and gold levels.
 Organisations that maintain exceptional standards for consecutive years can receive the Gold Medal, President’s Award or Order of Distinction.

 NETS Award for RPS Road Safety Adviser